 The new development has a rich and varied façade design with a glazed ceramic façade tile to the solid zones, full height glazed apertures with a mixture of fixed and openable glazing and feature cast aluminium balustrades.
 The top two levels step backing creating two levels of roof terrace which will give the occupiers stunning views.
 Plant zones at each end of the building are masked with a feature louvre system and a large span rooflight running the full length of the building allows light into a large atrium space, which gives access to all the apartments themselves.

-Employed by Kier Construction under a Design & Build contract, we have been working closely with the design team to create a fully interfaced and seamless facade strategy.
-A concrete structure has led to an lightweight steel framing solution for the slab infill elements which the performance line runs across.
+Working closely with the client and design team, work is underway to create a fully interfaced and seamless facade strategy.
+A concrete structure has led to a lightweight steel framing solution for the slab infill elements which the performance line runs across.
 This then supports the ceramic facade with the weathering for the glazed elements running behind it.
 At slab edges, there is a complicated interface where this detailing continues and also incorporates a fire zone.

 On the rooftop terraces, the solid zones have a bespoke extruded aluminium plank system to form a rainscreen to the solid zones with inset glazed modules which are curved on the corners and a coping detail at the terrace step-back.

 The contemporary design that fits with the buildings setting, will look stunning when complete.
 The level of care taken by the design team to bring together a series of packages, has involved a high level of co-ordination and the finished product will be testimony to that.